 Medellin has made massive progress in both public safety and tourism over the past decades.
-However, as the city slowly becomes a recognizable tourist destination, there are plenty of places a traveler should not wander either for his own safety or to avoid wasting his time.
+However, as the city slowly becomes a recognizable tourist destination, there are plenty of places a traveler should not wander either for their own safety or to avoid wasting their time.

 Some of these places are the stomping grounds of prostitutes and drug addicts; others are where pickpockets and thieves congregate, or the places embroiled in gang-related violence.
 There are also places that are blatant tourist traps simply not worth the bother.

-This arbitrary list should not be interpreted as a travel warning, but rather an invitation to explore the parts of the city not mentioned below.
+The remaining levels of caution should not be interpreted as a travel warning, but rather an invitation to explore the city with the appropriate caution.